dcapwell/scala-tour/src/Traits.md

 // three
 ```

 As we see here, the trait defined right most is the one that wins.
-In traits, the `override` keyword anotations that this trait defines a fully implementation of a method, and to use it rather than using `super.echo`.
+In traits, the `override` keyword annotations that this trait defines a fully implementation of a method, and to use it rather than using `super.echo`.
 So what if we didn't define `override`?

 ```scala
 trait Printable {